YeranjanaNimni/Intern-dev-assignment/README.md

 ```sh
 $ npm install axios
 ```
-I have used CORS for error handeling:
+I have used CORS for providing a Express middleware
 ```sh
 $ npm install cors
 ```